ConditionalStatementLifestyle/HopCentricity-React/README.md

 Hop Centricity is focused on the user experience.
 Once the user authenticates with Google, the site is entered by dragging a hop into a beer glass, where it belongs.
 During a beer search, if a beer has already been reviewed by the user, the search card renders a small pop-up indicating the user has already reviewed that beer.

 On the profile page, a Hop-o-meter displays the difference between average global beer rating and average user rating for the beers he or she has reviewed already.
 The rating is also dependent on whether the user has reviewed 50 beers.
 The rating is fractionally related to 50 beers until the user hits 50 reviews.
-After 50, the rating will only be dependent on the difference in average ratings, with a 50% rating representing the user rating all beers the same as the global average.
+After 50 beers, the rating will only be dependent on the difference in average ratings, with a 50% rating representing that the user has rated all beers virtually the same as the global average.

 As a quirky dedication to the movie Grandma's Boy, there is an audio feature which may be enabled that plays audio from the character JP.
 Navigation links play a robotic sound of him making a robotic movement and logging out plays a sample of his signature phrase "Adios Turd Nuggets".